benoitc/rebar3_path_deps/README.md

 Use
 ---

-Let’s start off by making a new OTP application `hello_utils` inside of your  project `hello-world`:
+Let’s start off by making a new OTP application `hello_utils` inside of your  project `hello_world`:

     # inside of hello-world/
     $ rebar3 new app hello_utils

 This will create a new folder hello_utils inside of which a `rebar.config` and `src` folder are ready to be useed.
-In order to tell rebar3 about this, open up `hello_world/rebar.config` and add hello_utils to your dependencies:
+In order to tell Rebar about this, open up `hello_world/rebar.config` and add hello_utils to your dependencies:

 ```erlang
 {deps, [